 A number of specialized items are particularly harmful when they end up in landfill.
 Read the tips below to find out how to reduce the environmental impact of specialized waste items, and how to recycle them at Western:

 Batteries release toxic heavy metals into the air, ground and water when they are thrown into the garbage.
 Statistics show that batteries account for 88% of mercury and 50% of cadmium in the municipal solid waste stream.
 Luckily, special disposal practices can be used to mitigate harmful effects.

-- To have the biggest influence, reduce energy consumption and use energy efficient appliances to extend the life of batteries.
+- To have the biggest influence, reduce energy consumption and use energy efficient electronics/appliances to extend the life of batteries.